-Graphic design has a interesting history of it’s own.
+Graphic design has an interesting history of its own.
 Beginning with our early ancestors drawing pictures on cave walls and rocks, it has morphed into the digital dynasty that it is today.
 The term graphic design was coined in 1922 by William Dwiggins, and since then, the industry has grown to embrace other types of art, including typography.
-In it’s infancy, the work performed by graphic designers was all done by hand, either sketched art, or painted art.
+In its infancy, the work performed by graphic designers was all done by hand, either sketched art, or painted art.
 Today, visual artists have digital tools to work with, though some prefer to work with the traditional tools of the trade.

 Right now, the industry is teeming with designers from all skill levels and backgrounds.
 They are in demand, and the internet has opened up a whole new line of opportunities.
 Web design is a form of graphic design, and a skill that’s as important as the internet itself.
 Businesses rely on designers to create their brand image, and are willing to pay a hefty sum to get the right look and feel for their website.
 This translates to visual artists earning substantially more than they have in the past, and makes for a bright future for anyone interested in this age old industry.

 The below, created by our internal whiteboard animation services team, is a fun & educational look into the history of graphic design.